shambhavithakur/curatorbot/readme.md

 5. In the settings.py file, edit the path assigned to the TOP_LEVEL_PATH variable, if required.

-You can also add details about other WikiArt artists to the build_paths function in the&nbsp;file.
+    Aside from editing TOP_LEVEL_PATH, you can also add details about other WikiArt artists to the build_paths function in settings.py.
 For example, to obtain Ivan Shishkin's paintings, append the following chunk of code to the build_paths defintion.

     ```python
     if number == 4: